+Before joining rpk, Donna was Director of the Delta Cost Project at American Institutes for Research (AIR) and also a Principal Researcher at AIR.
+In this role, and as Deputy Director of the Delta Cost Project prior to its movement to AIR, Donna managed the production of the Delta Cost Project IPEDS Database and co-authored seminal reports on U.S. higher education spending.
 Previously, Donna served as Vice President and Director of Education Studies at the Committee for Economic Development, where she led work on the economic benefits of preschool.
 As a Senior Economist at Educational Testing Service, Donna authored numerous reports examining the impact of economic change on education, skill requirements, and education reform efforts.
-Early in her career, she served as an economist at the Bureau of Economic Analysis, U.S. Department of Commerce, where she co-produced long-term regional employment and economic projections.
+Early in her career, she served as an economist at the Bureau of Economic Analysis in the U.S. Department of Commerce, where she co-produced long-term regional employment and economic projections.

-Donna holds a M.A. degree in Economics with a concentration in Labor Economics from Northeastern University in Boston, Massachusetts, and a B.A. degree in Economics from The University of Maine.
+Donna holds an M.A. degree in economics with a concentration in labor economics from Northeastern University in Boston, Massachusetts, and a B.A. degree in economics from the University of Maine.